ttaubert/octoblog/source/_posts/2014-10-29-why-including-a-backup-pin-in-your-hpkp-header-is-a-good-idea.markdown

 {% endcodeblock %}

-You can see that it specifies two *pin-sha256* values, that is the pins of two different public keys.
-One is the public key of your currently valid certificate and I also suggested including the pin of a backup key in case you have to revoke your certificate.
+You can see that it specifies two *pin-sha256* values, that is the pins of two public keys.
+One is the public key of your currently valid certificate and the other is a backup key in case you have to revoke your certificate.

-I received a few questions as to why including a backup pin would be a good idea and what the requirements for a backup key would be.
-I will try to answer all of those with a more detailed overview of how public key pinning and TLS certificates work.
+I received a few questions as to why I suggest including a backup pin and what the requirements for a backup key would be.
+I will try to answer those with a more detailed overview of how public key pinning and TLS certificates work.

-## What represents an RSA key?
+## How are RSA keys represented?

 Let us go back to the beginning and start by taking a closer look at [RSA](https://en.wikipedia.org/wiki/RSA_%28cryptosystem%29) keys: